Home Health Care in Oxford, CT

 - Are the home health providers licensed and insured?

-Make sure that also during the screening process you receive referrals from the different agencies you contact.
+Also make sure that during the screening process you receive referrals from the different agencies you contact.
 Try to get a range of them.
 Some from doctors, some from patients and their family members and even some from companies that work closely with the agency.
 All of these things together should give you a better idea of the agency’s suitability to help your family during this challenging time.

 Call (203) 438-5555 or use the form below.